-In order to generate a null distribution of the $RMSD{corrected}$ values expected under the null hypothesis that there is no difference in the preferences between homologs, we simulated amino-acid preferences at each site by drawing from a Dirichlet distribution, which is well-suited for this purpose because its support is a normalized vector of values, in this case corresponding to the vector of amino-acid preferences at a site.
+As an alternative approach to generating null distributions of $RMSD{corrected}$ , we performed simulations of observed amino-acid preferences in each replicate under a model where there are no differences in the underlying preferences between the two homologs, but varying levels of noise for each experiment.
+We simulated amino-acid preferences at each site by drawing from a Dirichlet distribution, which is well-suited for this purpose because its support is a normalized vector of values, in this case corresponding to the vector of amino-acid preferences at a site.
 Our null hypothesis is that the amino-acid preferences are the same for both homologs, so we performed simulations assuming that the true vector of amino-acid preferences at a site is equal to the average of our experimental measurements for both homologs.
 We simulated the amino-acid preferences for each replicate by drawing from a Dirichlet distribution centered on this vector of assumed true preferences.
 The extent to which any given sample drawn from this Dirichlet distribution differs from the true vector can be tuned with a single scaling parameter (the concentration parameter).
 We identified a value for the concentration parameter for each experiment (Aichi/1968 current study, Aichi/1968 previous study, and PR/1934) that resulted in correlation coefficients between replicates that matched those in the actual experiment.
 We performed 1000 replicate simulations and combined the calculated $RMSD{corrected}$ values from all simulations to build the null distribution.
+The distributions of $RMSD{corrected}$ obtained by simulation are in Supplementary figure 5 and are similar to those obtained using exact randomization testing.